Our Story

 2018

-Joining Sky Perfect JSAT's Startup Program
+Joining SKY Perfect JSAT's Startup Program

-In 2018, with the support of support of Sky Perfect JSAT's Startup Program, Fukushima began collaborating with RIKEN to refine the concept, leading to a patent filing in 2019.
+In 2018, with the support of SKY Perfect JSAT's Startup Program, Fukushima began collaborating with RIKEN to refine the concept, leading to a patent filing in 2019.
 He also launched joint research efforts with institutions such as Nagoya University, Kyushu University, and JAXA.
 Together, they measured the thrust generated by laser ablation, evaluated the satellite system requirements, and proved the concept’s feasibility.
 On the business front, they confirmed strong demand from satellite constellation operators for the removal of malfunctioning satellites using space lasers.

 2020